Cedar Mount Academy

 Cedar Mount Academy is an academy in Gorton, Manchester, England.
 The school caters for boys and girls aged 11–16 years and is located in the East of the city of Manchester.

 The school has moved into the new building with Melland High School called Gorton Education Village.
 They moved into this new state-of-the-art building in 2008.
 The school has its own website in which parents can visit in which to gain information, make inquiries and read about upcoming events.

 Academy Status

 In late 2011/early 2012 it was announced that Cedar Mount High School would be transformed into Cedar Mount Academy.
 On 1 August 2012 Cedar Mount had officially gained its academy status.

 House System

 Cedar Mount has a house system which is incorporated in the school life.
-There are five houses which the system offers, each of which is named after a famous person from history:
+There are four houses which the system offers, each of which is named after a gem:

-The houses are composed of smaller forms which use a 'vertical tutoring system' where roughly around 3 students from each year group (7, 8, 9, 10 and 11) join to make a form.
-The system is aimed at improving school life and relationships between students.

 History

+Former schools

+At Spurley Hey school, there was an arson attack on the morning of Saturday 14 February 1987.